InterNetX/php-domainrobot-sdk/README.md

 ## Setup

-Checkout this repository then execute
+Checkout this branch then execute

 ```bash
 yarn